dayanand-r/ai-email-productivity-assistant/README.md

 > 🔑 **Important — what the agent does:**
 > - Analyzes the customer's email to understand their situation
-> - Picks up **relevant general information from the PDS** (Product Disclosure Statement) that applies to the customer's specific scenario
+> - Picks up **relevant general information from the Knowledge Repository** (Reference Documentation) that applies to the customer's specific scenario
 > - Drafts response content using that relevant general information
-> - It does **NOT** access or expose internal policy details, confidential data, or anything beyond publicly available product information from the PDS
+> - It does **NOT** access or expose internal policy details, confidential data, or anything beyond publicly available product information from the Knowledge Repository
 >
 > 🔑 **Important — what the agent does NOT do:**
 > - Does NOT connect to any email client